 The easiest way to feel like a “member of society” is giving to charity.
 You can start donating online – so you don’t even need to see anybody.

 Last year, I donated to a monastery in West Virginia called the Hermitage of the Holy Cross.
-It’s also a tax write off when you pay through the Paypal Giving Fund.
+It is also a tax write off when you pay through the PayPal Giving Fund.

 Another thing you can do is volunteer a little of your time to a soup kitchen or some other place that takes volunteers.